otmanedd/banking-transaction-api/README.md

 Testing technologies:

-* JUnit 5
+- JUnit 5
-* Mockito
+- Mockito

 ---

 # ☁️ Deployment

-The application can be deployed using cloud platforms:
+The application can be deployed using:

-* Railway
+- Railway
-* Render
+- Render
-* AWS
+- AWS

-Production database configuration uses environment variables:
+Production configuration should use environment variables:

 ```
 PGHOST